Michael Wildes is trying to thread a needle.

 So what does he tell his clients?
 “I believe that a lot of Mr. Trump’s language was campaign rhetoric,” he said.
 “They get reassurance and strategy and scholarship and the benefit of over 58 years of experience in our office.”
 (No, that experience is not all from the 52-year-old Michael Wildes, who did not begin to practice law prenatally.
-His father, Leon Wildes, the firm’s founder and name partner, famously was John Lennon’s immigration lawyer; that case ended in the Beatle’s murder.)
+His father, Leon Wildes, the firm’s founder and name partner, famously, was John Lennon’s immigration lawyer, who eventually won his case.)

 Mr. Wildes believes that his clients can take solace from the fact that “it’s a logistical impossibility to deport 11 million people.
 There aren’t enough handcuffs.
 There aren’t enough jails.
 There aren’t enough beds.
 There aren’t enough planes to remove 11 million people and build walls and dismantle sanctuary cities.
 It’s an impossibility, both practically and constitutionally.”

 Barack Obama has overseen the deportation “of more people than any other president in our nation’s history,” Mr. Wildes said, and he thinks that Mr. Trump will follow Mr. Obama’s lead.
 “I think he will be very harsh on criminal aliens.”

 To go back to talented aliens — that is the category to which Melania Trump belongs, Mr. Wildes says; the government agreed with that assessment when it issued her first an H-1B visa and then a green card, he added.